erpc-io/eRPC/README.md

 ## Code notes
+ * An important simplifying insight is that all functions invoked by the event loop run to completion, i.e., we cannot be preempted.
+So we don't need to worry about cases such as one where the request number and response buffer in a session slot do not correspond.
  * Major types
    * Request type: `uint8_t`.
 256 request types should be enough.
    * App TIDs: `uint8_t`.
 We need one per thread, so 256 is enough.
    * Session number: `uint16_t`.
 We need one per session, and we don't expect to support over 65,536 sessions per thread.
 More sessions can be supported with multiple threads.
    * Sequence numbers: `uint64_t` - not `size_t`
    * Numa nodes: `size_t`.
 These are not transferred over the network, so no need to shrink.
  * Use exceptions in constructors.
 No exceptions in destructors.
  * If a function throws an exception, its documentation should say so.
  * Do not append integers directly to string streams.
 If the integer is `uint8_t`, it will get interpreted as a character.
+ * Do not initialize struct/class members in the struct/class definition (except maybe in major classes like Rpc/Nexus/Session).
+This just causes confusion.

 ## API notes